OxalisCommunity/oxalis/doc/keystore.md

   There are many ways to skin a cat; some pepole prefer *openssl* others tools like *portecle*, while others use native tools supplied by their operating system.

+  The first methods that spring to my mind are:

+  * Use Java *keytool* and the *portecle* utility, which may be downloaded from the [Portecle project page at Sourceforge](http://sourceforge.net/projects/portecle/)
+  * Use *openssl* togehter with Java *keytool* command
+  * Java *keytool* only.
+  Import the PEPPOL and intermediate certificates into your keystore, **before** you import the signed certificate returned from PEPPOL.
+  * Find some other tool more to your liking

+## Creating a keystore using keytool and portecle

+  1. Generate the RSA 2048bit keypair:

+     ```
+     keytool -genkey -alias ap-prod -keyalg RSA -keystore oxalis-production-keystore.jks -keysize 2048
+     ```

+     This will generate your keystore with a single entry holding your private key and self signed certificate with the corresponding public key.

+  1. Generate the Certificate Signing Request (CSR):

 ## Where can I find more information about the PEPPOL PKI structure?

 <to be done>